-Below is the description of the location of the College's campus included in the 2016 crime statistics reporting.
-Crimes occurring within campus buildings and associated parking areas are included in the statistics provided for campus crimes.
+The data provided in this report address Clery Act crimes that have occurred on Standard College property and adjacent public property.
 Local and state police jurisdictions were requested to provide crime statistics for the campus address as well as the public streets and sidewalks immediately adjacent to the campus.